OneMerceGroup/personalbridge/readme.txt

 8. A screenshot of Live Preview

 == Changelog ==
+= 1.0.1 =
+* IMPROVED: Check is using flatsome theme.

 = 1.0.0 =
 * Release.

 == Upgrade notice ==
+= 1.0.1 =
+This version requires PHP 5.6 or newer.

 = 1.0.0 =
 This version requires PHP 5.6 or newer.